news and updates

 The housing department is continuing to provide services to our low-income residents of Coos and Curry county.
 Key staff will be available to answer questions and address any concerns via telephone, email, or online submission.
 Please feel free to contact us at 541-435-7080 ext.
 370 or by email at

 Note: If an in-person appointment is deemed necessary, a list of prescreening questions will be asked to determine if it is safe for our case managers to conduct an interview.
-Additionally, please contact your landlord or property manager if you are finding it difficult to pay your rent due to loss of income as a result of the COVID-19 crisis.
+Additionally, we may be able to help if you have suffered from loss of income or health-related issues due to COVID-19.

 Note: Pacific Power and many of our local utilities have suspended disconnection notices and late fees at this time due to the COVID-19 crisis.
 However, we urge you to please continue to pay what you can on your bills in the meantime, as relief funding levels are limited.